bjornvester/xjc-gradle-plugin/README.md

 ## Requirements and features
 * **The plugin requires Gradle version 6.0 or later**.

 * It has been tested with Java 8, Java 11 and Java 15.
-Note that there is currently (as of Gradle 6.8.3) a problem with Java 16 due to [this](https://youtrack.jetbrains.com/issue/KT-44266) (not sure if it is only when using the Kotlin DSL).

-* It supports XJC version 2.3.2 and later (from Jakarta EE).
+* It has been tested with XJC version 2.3.3 and 3.0.0 (from Jakarta EE).
 Defaults to 2.3.3.

 * It supports the Gradle build cache (enabled by setting "org.gradle.caching=true" in your gradle.properties file).